Engineering Distinguished Researcher Award

 - Graduate program accomplishments including PhD student mentoring

 - Outstanding impact of work on his/her profession and K-State

-This year’s recipient is John Hatcliff, university distinguished professor in the department of computer science.
+This year’s recipient is Donghai Wang, professor in the department of biological and agricultural engineering.

 James H. Edgar, CHE, 2017